-Please note: Many mail-related laws relate to your agency, as well as TPASS.
+Please note: Many mail-related laws relate to your agency, as well as SSSD.
 Please read them carefully.

 Texas Comptroller of Public Accounts's enabling statute, now covered in V.T.C.S., Government Code, Title 10, Subtitle D, specifically addresses mail related issues in Chapter 2176 (GC 2176).